 I studied Design for Interaction at Delft University of Technology and received my MSc. degree with a thesis focusing on designing for sustainable eating habits using emotional dilemmas as a starting point.
 My master thesis was a dream project in which I could combine my passion for food, emotion, and design.
 I continued to investigate the design-relevance of emotional dilemmas in my PhD project.
 In this project, I developed tools and methods that can support better understanding people through discovering their dilemmas and integrating this understanding in human-centered design activities.

 Since september 2018, I continue my research and teaching at the University of Twente in Enschede, Netherlands.
 Currently, I am interested in the moral dimensions of designing with dilemmas.
-Using moral dilemmas as a starting point, I develop tools and methods that can support integrating ethical reasoning in design processes.
+Using moral dilemmas as a starting point, I develop tools and methods that can support integrating moral engagement in design processes.

 (And in case you are wondering how to pronounce my name – it is pronounced as “de’er” as if there is no “g”.)

 Email me to plan a dilemma-driven design workshop, which I can facilitate either at the University of Twente or on-site at your organisation.

 Another way to collaborate is to become a 'case owner' in one of the design courses I teach.
 This way, you can gain new knowledge and input from talented design students on a challenge your oragnisation is facing.
 Thinking startegic and long-term?
 We can form a consortium and formulate a research+design project together.

 The best way to reach me is via LinkedIn or email at d.ozkaramanli[a]utwente.nl